squashql/squashql/README.md

 ...
 ```

-In that case, in the query only metric aliases can be indicated.
+In that case, in the query only measure aliases can be indicated.
 Aitm will resolve the expressions by using the repository content at query time.

 ```json
 {